 Mountain Safety Research’s answer

 But not every person who wants to help others in an active way is an expert architect or all-star nurse.
 Seattle-based outdoor gear manufacturer Mountain Safety Research (MSR) recently launched the Adventures for Impact trip series to provide a new option.
 Rather than risk leaving the destination with a net resource loss, these trips focus on allowing travelers to contribute in the most effective way—financially—while still having life-changing experiences and connecting with a cause.
 Aspiring travelers book one of MSR’s adventures, raise a set amount of funds to support a designated cause, and then embark on their trip.
 After visiting the places where their fund-raising dollars are put to use, they then tackle a memorable, moderate-scale outdoor challenge.
 On the first Adventures for Impact trip in 2018, that challenge was Mount Kilimanjaro and the cause was clean water in Kenya.
-(The 2019 adventures will be announced in January.)
+(The 2019 adventures will travel to Mount Kilimanjaro and Nepal.)

 MSR Global Health’s latest success is the Community Chlorine Maker, a small device that uses salt and electricity to create a chlorine solution that can be added to water, making it safe to drink; a higher-concentrate solution can also be used as a medical disinfectant.
 It was the implementation of these devices in rural schools north of Nairobi that I had flown to Kenya to document.
 As participants in the first Adventures for Impact trip were preparing to embark, I was traveling with a team from the Impact Project as they distributed chlorine makers in the area and trained the community leaders—the same ones Adventures for Impact guests would eventually meet—on their use.